We offer care and personal development opportunities for our young people living in small-group residences.

 The work of our care teams is guided by the School Improvement Plan, self-assessment and quality assurance, ongoing inspections and national developments.

-The collaborative approach of the care team is part of a unified whole school approach to the personal and social development of our young people.
+The collaborative approach of our teams is part of a unified whole-school approach to the development of our young people.

 A primary focus is our individualised care for our young people, utilising the skills of the staff teams and the resources of the school.
 Our staff group is permanent and highly trained, and encouraged to be creative and innovative in it’s work.